tsrhall87/Resume/README.md

 #### Aviation Training Project & Operations Manager | British Army | 2020 - 2021
-Planned and executed the training pipeline for new UK Apache Helicopter Aircrew, prior to them joining front line operational units
+Planned and executed the training pipeline for new UK Apache Helicopter Aircrew, prior to them joining front line operational units.

 > *	Lead planner and coordinator for three major training events for Apache Aircrew under instruction, meeting specified training objectives within limited time and costs while communicating key risks, costs and schedule requirements.
 > *	Coordinated and implemented project management tools and techniques for a 9-month aviation training course; creating greater visibility for stakeholders on schedule performance and causal factors.